bark-simulator/bark-simulator.github.io/src/data/tutorials/core_modules.md

 The `RoadCorridor` polygon is depicted in light blue and the LaneCorridors (consecutive lanes) are outlined in blue:

 ![RoadCorridor](../images/roadcorridor_[0, 2, 4].png)

-## Models in BARK

-We will discuss the BARK models in the next section when we develop our first behavior model.